The Assassination Of The Emperor Commodus (The Play)

 CASSIUS DIO.

-With all respect emperor.
-I cannot fathom the image of absolute power in the hands of one man.
-It must be difficult to govern, such a vast empire as the Roman Empire.
+With all due respect, Emperor, I cannot fathom absolute power in the hands of a single man.
+It must be difficult to govern an empire as vast as Rome.

 COMMODUS.

-Thou art prudent in thine observation, but I have been accustomed to this power for many years, when I governed with my beloved father before.
-I was nineteen years old when he died.
-I have since matured, into the veritable representation of a living God and emperor.
+Thou speakest wisely, but I have been accustomed to power for many years.
+I governed beside my beloved father.
+I was but nineteen when he passed.
+Since then, I have matured into the living embodiment of a god and an emperor.
 I am the reincarnation of Romulus.
-Now, I have not invited thee to speak of my laurels or perfection, instead to converse about thy proficiency as a historian.
-I have read thy books of literary activity and heard that thou art interested in writing about Roman History.
+But I have not invited thee to dwell upon my triumphs, but rather to speak of thy skill as a historian.
+I have read thy literary works and heard that thou art compiling a history of Rome.

 CASSIUS DIO.

-I did not know thou wert an avid reader of mine.
+I did not know thou wert a reader of mine.

 COMMODUS.

-As a proud Roman, I am a fervent student of Roman history, including mine own.
+As a proud Roman, I am a fervent student of Roman history—even of mine own.

 CASSIUS DIO.

-Verily as a Greek, I admire Roman history and its magnificent civilisation.
+As a Greek, I admire Roman history and its splendid civilisation.

 COMMODUS.